 There are so many stigmas and misconceptions associated with people with disabilities.
 Lack of ability and competency are just a couple but the list continues.
 Although others are free to their opinions, it is my duty to attempt to change people’s perceptions of the disability community.
 As a society, we aren’t as progressive as we think when it comes to “different” people.
 There’s a natural reaction to stare or point when seeing someone in a wheelchair or physically impaired in some way.
 We are a productive part of society with a work ethic that pales in comparison to able-bodied individuals.
 I want to extinguish that negative perception with my story by showcasing the diversity in parenting, family life and work ethic.
 We make up a percentage of the population that doesn’t dominate the general public, therefore resulting in a severe lack of empathy.

-So the disconnect kinda comes as a default also due to people not personally knowing or engaging with disabled people on a regular basis.
+So the disconnect kinda comes as a default also due to people not personally knowing or engaging with people who have physical disabilities on a regular basis.
 Over the years I’ve discerned that people will only associate with what or whom they can relate, if that other person isn’t conducive to their reflection in the mirror, the potential relationship is non-existent.
 I got that epiphany during my college years.
 I almost always hung out with older people, never anyone within my peer group.

 I don’t regret my child, in fact she was the best part of the journey in spite of the circumstances.
 However if I had to do it all again I’d be more careful in making better choices in men.
 Although he was an upstanding citizen, his moral compass became more and more off centered.
 He wasn’t able to see the situation from my perspective and many times didn’t view it as way to become more unified.
 I wouldn’t base a relationship on the shallow and insignificant like I did before.
 Also, I’d work towards something more meaningful and substantive in a relationship than just the physical aspect.